olmozavala/timecourses/README.md

 but the fluctuation in the intensities caused by movement was still preserved.
-It is important to mention that the smoothing of the intensities in the videos it is only used to properly select the boundaries of the uterus horn.
+It is important to mention that the smoothing of the intensities in the videos it is only used to properly select the boundaries of the uterus horn and not for later analysis of the intensities.

-Later, the Sobel filter is used  to obtain horizontal and vertical edges on each frame.
-The size of the Sobel filter used is 5x5 and, in order to weight more horizontal edges, the final edge computed is given by edge= 2*sobel_horizontal + sobel_vertical
+Later, the Sobel filter is used  to obtain horizontal and vertical edges at each frame.
+The size of the Sobel filter used is 5x5 and, in order to weight more horizontal edges than vertical oens, the final edge index computed is given 'edge_index'= 2*sobel_horizontal + sobel_vertical'

 <!-- ![](EdgesExample.jpg "Example of the solbel filter") -->